ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 # Full Reproduibility ReadMe: ZipCenterCrime
-Everything below will be run using a combination of Stata 18 and ArcGIS Pro.
+Everything below will be run using a combination of Stata 18, R, and ArcGIS Pro.

 # Sourcing the Data
 Using these steps you will be able to access all of the raw data used for our analysis.